William Richert: Biography

-Controversy

 Richert sued the Writers Guild of America over not being credited on the screenplay of the 1995 film The American President.
 Richert claimed Sorkin's screenplay was a thinly veiled plagiarism of Richert's 1981 screenplay The President Elopes.
 After Guild arbitration, Aaron Sorkin was awarded full credit on American President.
 Richert also claimed that the television series The West Wing was derived from part of the same screenplay.

 Richert also sued the Directors Guild of America over its collection of overseas levies for American directors who are not members.